shlienlab/raccoon/docs/clustering.rst

 ==============================

 It is possible to resume a previously interrupted run (or one which completed succesfully in case you want to deepen the hierarchy), with the wrapper function :code:`resume`.
-This takes the same inputs as :code:`run`, with the exception of :code:`outpath` which is ignored.
+This takes the same inputs as :code:`cluster`, with the exception of :code:`outpath` which is ignored.
 :code:`chkpath` is needed in its place.
 This should point to the folder where the instance to be resumed was run.
 Please note the parent folder to :code:`raccoon_data` needs to be provided.